Ex-ambassador to Kuwait appointed as special envoy to Iran

 A total of 26 South Korea-related vessels remain stranded in the Strait of Hormuz under the control of Iran, which has said it will offer safe passage in coordination with its armed forces, but is warning of attacks on ships attempting to pass without permission.

-"With the dispatch (of the special envoy), the foreign ministry plans to share views on the Middle East situation and discuss passage not only for our nationals, vessels and crews, but for all ships," the ministry said.
+"With the dispatch (of the special envoy), the Foreign Ministry plans to share views on the Middle East situation and discuss passage not only for our nationals, vessels and crews, but for all ships," the ministry said.

+The ministry also appointed Lee Kyung-chul, special envoy for Afghanistan and Pakistan affairs, as special envoy for Middle East peace, a dual role he will hold concurrently.

+Lee is expected to be responsible for broader peace initiatives related to the region, including not only the current Middle East crisis, but also efforts to resolve the long-running Israeli-Palestinian dispute.
 (Yonhap)